compbio/CRISPRpic/README.md

 Anaconda Prompt can be installed on Window10 by the following instruction: https://conda.io/docs/user-guide/install/windows.html

+## Test

+You can run CRISPRpic.py by running it on the example file in the test/ directory.
+Download CRISPRpic.py and AAVS1.out.extendedFrags.fastq into a folder.

+python CRISPRpic.py -i AAVS1_input.txt -w 3 -s AAVS1.out.extendedFrags.fastq

 ## Command line usage
 python CRISPRpic.py -i INPUT -s SEQFILE -w WINDOW